hm-lang/core/proposals/README.md

-TODO: how to determine that `$L` in the above expression isn't being used as a lambda inside of `str`?
+TODO: how to determine that `$L` in the above expression isn't being used as a lambda inside of `str`? should we use `$$L` for the number of parentheses it needs to escape?

 ### types as arguments

 Generally speaking you can use generic/template programming for this case, which infers the types based on instances of the type.
+TODO: can we avoid using ~ and just infer that a new type is a generic type? e.g., `doSomething(X): x` if `x` is not in scope anywhere?

 ```
 # generic function taking an instance of `x` and returning one.